Dr-Chaos/GreenLuma-Reborn-App/README.md

 In order for literally any program to access or modify files in Program Files/Program Files (x86).
 Administrative privileges are required.

 # Will more features be added soon ?
-Most definitely, I'm just adding what I can at the moment.
+Most definitely, I'm just adding what I think is necessary at the moment.
 If you have any suggestions or if you need any help you can contact me.

 Discord:

 ![alt text](https://i.imgur.com/5W8AUVS.png)

-Email: andypurdy3@gmail.com